The Pod That Thinks It's a Sub-Ohm Tank

 The Invisible Interface

-One quirk worth noting: draw activation requires a firm inhale.
+One quirk to mention: draw activation requires a firm inhale.
 Gentle sips don't always trigger firing.
 This prevents accidental activation effectively but may require adjustment if you're used to more sensitive pod systems.

 RGB Lighting You'll Actually Use

-OXVA includes customizable RGB lighting—typically a gimmick, but implemented thoughtfully here.
-The LED strip serves as a battery indicator during use and a status light during charging, providing genuinely useful information through color coding.
+OXVA includes customizable RGB lighting, typically a gimmick, but implemented thoughtfully here.
+The LED strip serves as a battery indicator during use and a status light during charging, providing useful information through color coding.

 The customization happens through triple-puffs within 1.5 seconds: colorful marquee, breathing effects, or fade patterns.
 It's hardly essential, but the ability to personalize adds character without requiring app installation or Bluetooth pairing.